 Cat Ba island‘s Hospital cave, or Quan Y cave, has been a pride of Vietnam’s military medical team since the war.
-Today, although the hospital is no longer there, its historical value still remains.
+Today, although the hospital is no longer there, its historical value remains.

-Hospital cave has a particular structure with stalactites and coastal limestone mountains formed by sediments.
+The hospital cave has a particular structure with stalactites and coastal limestone mountains formed by sediments.

 The sparkling stalactites, together with the light in the cave, create a mysterious atmosphere.

 Hospital cave, or Quan Y cave, was a field hospital when the US escalated bombardment of North Vietnam in 1963 – 1965.

 During this time, people on Cat Ba island built a cave based on the natural limestone mountain.

 The cave served as a place for treating wounded soldiers, shelters, and avoiding bombs for residents and people evacuated from Bach Long Vy island.